Danny Green (basketball): College career

 Green came off the bench as the sixth man during his freshman year at UNC.
 He averaged 5.2 points and 2.8 rebounds in his sophomore season.
 After his second year at North Carolina, Green considered transferring, but would ultimately finish his college career there.

 In Green's junior year, he averaged 11.5 points, 4.9 rebounds, 2.0 assists, 1.9 turnovers, 1.2 steals, 1.2 blocks in 22.3 minutes per game.
 He also improved his true shooting percentage (TS%) significantly, increasing his field goal percentage to 46.9% and his free throw percentage to 87.3%.
 He shot 37.3% from the three-point line.

-Approaching his senior season, he declared himself eligible for the 2008 NBA Draft, but did not sign with an agent so that he had the option to return to school, which he decided to do on June 16.
+Approaching his senior season, Green declared himself eligible for the 2008 NBA draft.
+However, he refrained from signing with an agent so that he had the option to return to school, which he decided to do on June 16, 2008.
 He was named team captain alongside Bobby Frasor and Tyler Hansbrough for the year, and started every game as the Tar Heels won their fifth national championship.
-Green averaged 13.1 points, 4.7 rebounds, 2.7 assists, 1.7 turnovers, 1.8 steals and 1.3 blocks in 27.4 minutes per game for the season, again improving his shooting percentages, averaging 47.1% and 41.8% from the field and three-point line respectively.
+Green averaged 13.1 points, 4.7 rebounds, 2.7 assists, 1.7 turnovers, 1.8 steals and 1.3 blocks in 27.4 minutes per game for the season, again improving his shooting percentages, averaging 47.1% and 41.8% from the field and three-point line, respectively.

 Green was selected to the All-ACC third team, and the ACC's All-Defensive Team.
 He ended his college career with 1,368 points for the Tar Heels, and held the school's all-time record for wins, with 123.
+Green played in more games (145) than any Tar Heel before him.
+As of 2009, Green was also the only player in the history of the Atlantic Coast Conference (ACC) with at least 1,000 points, 500 rebounds, 250 assists, 150 three-pointers, 150 blocks and 150 steals.